 Our youngest campers, ages 3 and 4, light up camp with their excitement and imagination.
 These young girls and boys spend time together enjoying age-appropriate activities, including swimming, every day!

 Sibling brothers between the ages of 5 - 12 are welcome.
 Boys enjoy the same activities as the girls, but with their own buddies!

-Come enjoy a three-night sleepover experience at Sacajawea Day Camp.
-Attend a regular day of camp Monday meeting with your unit and enjoying team-building activities.
-On Tuesday you’ll return for an extended camp overnight, featuring outdoor cooking, nightly campfires, and more, that lasts until the end of the camp week on Friday.
+Campers entering fourth grade and older may enjoy a three-night sleepover experience at Camp Sacajawea.
+Attend a regular day of camp Monday, meeting with your friends and enjoying team-building activities.
+On Tuesday, you’ll return for an extended camp overnight, featuring outdoor cooking, nightly campfires, and more, that lasts until the end of the camp week on Friday.

 During these two-week programs, girls develop leadership abilities, focus on outdoor skills and learn how to mentor younger campers.
-After training is complete, they can add-on a one-week specialization programs where they can focus their skills on a specific area of camp.
+After training is successfully completed, they they can be registered for a one-week specialization program where they can focus their skills on a specific area of camp.

-For each of these programs, girls spend half their day specializing in an area that’s their passion.
-During the remainder of the camp day, they participate in traditional camp activities.
+For each program, girls spend half their day specializing in an area that’s their passion.
+Whether their passion is art, cooking/baking, equestrian, or technology, girls will enjoy half of their day exploring these incredible activities.
+During the remainder of the camp day, they participate in traditional camp programs.